HomeSite Map

 Having failed the Decca audition, the next official studio appearance of the song was on July 18th, 1963 at EMI Studio Two during their first recording session for their second British album “With The Beatles.”
 "I looked at the recording scene," Paul remembers in Mark Lewisohn's book "The Beatles Recording Sessions," "and realized that a few people were taking offbeat songs, putting them into their acts and modernizing them a bit.
 So I looked at a few songs with that in mind.
 'Till There Was You' was one; no one was doing that except Peggy Lee so I thought it'd be nice to play."
 At approximately 10 pm, the Beatles ran through three takes of the song, two of them complete, before deciding to return to the song on another day.
 The instrumentation was the same as the Decca session a year and a half earlier, this time with Ringo on the drum kit.

-July 30th, 1963, was the keeper date.
+July 30th, 1963, was the date of the group's official recording of the song.
 EMI Studio Two was the location for this full day of recording for their second album.
 The evening session ran from 5 to 11 pm which, after George Martin overdubbed piano edit pieces for “Money (That’s What I Want),” The Beatles started their remake of “Till There Was You.”
 It was decided, probably by George Martin, that drums were too obtrusive for this ballad, so Ringo was moved to a pair of bongos courtesy of the EMI collection.

 The remake of the song ran from approximately 5:30 to 6 pm needing five takes to perfect, which were numbered "take four" through "take eight" to take into account the three takes of the previous session.
 The arrangement was modified from their Decca audition to have only one guitar solo, which also eliminated the need for a further repeat of the bridge and final verse.
 "Take eight" was deemed the best, which was a full band performance with no overdubs needed.